 - Content based model

-Collaborative filtering is an approach that uses an assumption that users who bought similar items in the past, will also agree on new items.
+Collaborative filtering is an approach which uses the assumption that users who bought similar items in the past, will also agree on new items.
 Let us look at an example case of 2 customers – Jack and Jill (Figure 4).
 If Jill bought items A and B, and Jack bought items A, B and C, that means that, if Jack and Jill had already agreed on 2 items, there is a high possibility that Jill would also like item C. So, per collaborative filtering approach, we would recommend item C to Jill next.
 On the other hand, collaborative filtering has some well-known problems, one major being a cold start problem.
 When a new item appears, it has no interaction.
 This means that it would never appear under recommendations.

 Figure 4: Example of collaborative filtering